stereocat/expectacle/README.md

 - `l2switch.yml` is host-list file.
   It is a data definitions for each hosts to send commands.
-  - At username and password (login/enable) parameter, a user can write environment variables with ERB manner to avoid write raw login information.
+  - At username and password (login/enable) parameter, you can write environment variables with ERB manner to avoid write raw login information.
   - `bin/readne` is a small utility shell-script to set environment variable from CLI.

 ```